Seven Tips To Overcome Stage Fright

 Preparation can help you embody confidence—and the more confidence you have, the less room there may be for fear.
 This is why being ready for your presentation or performance matters.
 Take advantage of all the preparation time you’re given.
 If you are speaking, rehearse often.
 Memorize your lines, plan out your pauses and breaths, and practice making eye contact with the audience.
 If you’re dancing, acting, or playing music, dedicate sufficient time to training.
 The more comfortable you are with what you’re presenting, the less nervous you may be.

 One way to prepare is by hosting a mock presentation for friends or family.
 You can control how many people are watching you and the stakes are low if you make a mistake, but you still benefit from speaking or performing in front of a group before the big day.
-Ask for feedback from your audience to improve your presentation, and repeat the exercise as often as necessary until you feel more comfortable.
+Ask for feedback from your audience to improve your presentation and repeat the exercise as often as necessary until you feel more comfortable.

 Shift your perspective about public speaking

 Although it can be scary to get up in front of a crowd, you might benefit from trying to shift your focus from what you’re afraid of to what you or someone else might gain from the experience.
 For example, if you’re going to be speaking in front of others, consider the potential outcome your speech may have.
 Will it save money?
 Advance your career?
 Teach someone vital information?
 Could it potentially improve or even save lives?
-Or, if you’re imparting art in the form of dance, poetry, or music, for instance, think about the audiences who may be touched by your work, and the fulfillment you’ll feel by having put yourself out there.
+Or, if you’re imparting art in the form of dance, poetry, or music, for instance, think about the audience who may be touched by your work, and the fulfillment you’ll feel by having put yourself out there.

 Practice positive self-talk to reduce performance anxiety